-(4) The provisions of subparagraph (d) shall apply, except that conforming changes shall be made to eliminate the references to the basis for the Producer's right to prorate and in the language relating to the nature of the information to be maintained and made available to the Motion Picture and Industry Pension and Health Plans and their auditors.

-- (5) The provisions of subparagraph (e) shall apply. - (D) The provisions of subparagraph (g) shall apply.

-- (3) The parties acknowledge and agree that no Supplemental Markets payments are due for the release in Supplemental Markets of primarily animated motion pictures which do not meet the definition of a "feature length primarily animated motion picture" in subparagraph (f)(1) above.
+- (4) The provisions of subparagraph (d) shall apply, except that conforming changes shall be made to eliminate the references to the basis for the Producer's right to prorate and in the language relating to the nature of the information to be maintained and made available to the Motion Picture and Industry Pension and Health Plans and their auditors. - (5) The provisions of subparagraph (e) shall apply. - (D) The provisions of subparagraph (g) shall apply. - (3) The parties acknowledge and agree that no Supplemental Markets payments are due for the release in Supplemental Markets of primarily animated motion pictures which do not meet the definition of a "feature length primarily animated motion picture" in subparagraph (f)(1) above.
 For example, no payments are due for the release in Supplemental Markets of primarily animated motion pictures produced for free television, pay television/videocassettes or basic cable. - (4) The parties hereto acknowledge that a resolution of the obligations of Walt Disney Pictures & Television to make Post '60s and Supplemental Markets payments on primarily animated feature length motion pictures was reached with the IATSE and the Motion Picture Industry Pension and Health Plans in June of 1992.
 The terms of that resolution are set forth in a Memorandum Agreement executed in June of 1992.
-The terms of that Memorandum Agreement supplement the provisions of this subparagraph (f); in the event of any inconsistency between said provisions, the terms of the Disney Memorandum Agreement shall control. - (g) Notwithstanding anything herein to the contrary, the parties hereby confirm the following understanding and practices of the Producers with respect to the Supplemental Markets provisions: - (1) Article XXVIII does not require a percentage payment to be made with respect to motion pictures on which the only employees employed under the Basic Agreement performed post-production (including editorial) work; and - (2) Article XXVIII does not require percentage payments to be made with respect to motion pictures which are produced by a producer which is not signatory to the Basic Agreement (and the Basic Crafts Agreements). - (3) The Supplemental Markets provisions apply only to motion pictures "produced by Producer with employees employed under this Agreement."
+The terms of that Memorandum Agreement supplement the provisions of this subparagraph (f); in the event of any inconsistency between said provisions, the terms of the Disney Memorandum Agreement shall control. - (g) Notwithstanding anything herein to the contrary, the parties hereby confirm the following understanding and practices of the Producers with respect to the Supplemental Markets provisions:

+- (1) Article XXVIII does not require a percentage payment to be made with respect to motion pictures on which the only employees employed under the Basic Agreement performed post-production (including editorial) work; and - (2) Article XXVIII does not require percentage payments to be made with respect to motion pictures which are produced by a producer which is not signatory to the Basic Agreement (and the Basic Crafts Agreements). - (3) The Supplemental Markets provisions apply only to motion pictures "produced by Producer with employees employed under this Agreement."
 The parties have agreed that the quoted language is satisfied only if two (2) or more employees are employed on the production under either the IATSE Agreement or the Basic Crafts Agreements.
-This requirement is not satisfied if there is only one employee covered under the Basic Agreement and one employee covered under the Basic Crafts Agreements.

-22 Employees employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall not be considered "employees employed under this Agreement" for purposes of subparagraph (g)(3) of this Article XXVIII.

-The "Domestic Pictures" proration provision (i) of the Supplemental Markets clause provides that certain domestic pictures are eligible for proration of Supplemental Markets payments if, among other requirements, the Los Angeles production crew consists of twenty-nine (29) or fewer individuals (no more than twenty-two (22) of whom may be hired from the jurisdiction of the IATSE West Coast Studio Locals).
+This requirement is not satisfied if there is only one employee covered under the Basic Agreement and one employee covered under the Basic Crafts Agreements. - (4) (i) The "Domestic Pictures" proration provision of the Supplemental Markets clause provides that certain domestic pictures are eligible for proration of Supplemental Markets payments if, among other requirements, the Los Angeles production crew consists of twenty-nine (29) or fewer individuals (no more than twenty-two (22) of whom may be hired from the jurisdiction of the IATSE West Coast Studio Locals).
 In determining whether either the "29 or fewer" or "22 or fewer" requirement has been met, employees who replace other employees are not counted.
 For example, suppose there are seven (7) persons on the crew who fall within the Los Angeles production crew definition, including the Director of Photography.
 Suppose further that the Director of Photography is replaced with another person hired from the jurisdiction of Local #600.
 The replacement Director of Photography would not be counted in figuring whether the "29 or fewer" or "22 or fewer" standards were met.